MarkGG8181/attero/README.md

-# fagware
+# Attero client

-A client made in Fabric 1.21.5
+A utility client made to be used on anarchy and SMP servers on 1.21.5 fabric.

 ## Credits
 - Mark